The Book

 It is not a motivational formula.

-It is the record of a life learning to live without needing purpose to be handed down from above or assigned from outside.
+It is the record of a life learning to live without needing purpose to be handed down from above, assigned from outside, or proven through constant performance.

 Who This Book Is For

-It may be for you if you want to simplify, but you are not sure what simplifying really means.
+You want to simplify, but you are not yet sure what simplifying should mean.

-It may be for you if you are not looking for another doctrine, slogan, or five-step plan.
+You are not looking for another doctrine, slogan, or five-step formula.

 What part of my life still belongs to me?